Autistic Culture Podcast | Embrace Neurodiversity

 • Through engaging discussions and thought-provoking examples, this episode celebrates the beautiful intersections between theater and neurodivergence, showing how the stage can be a haven for autistic expression and representation.

 “Being in front of an audience of 500 or 2,890 people, that’s a very specific number.
 Being in front of an audience of 500 or 2,890 people is very easy for me.
 The roles are incredibly clear, logical, and laid out.
 I am on stage.
 You are sitting in the seats watching me.
 I am playing a character and that is what you expect, want, and are paying for.
-The conversations onstage are scripted and written better than the ones in my real life.” - Matt
+The conversations onstage are scripted and written better than the ones in my real life.” - Matt Lowry LPP

 “One of my biggest social challenges is I will share a piece of information and it’s so obvious to me what the response is, which is usually something like ‘thank you, that was helpful information, my goodness’.
 And then the response I get is so different.
 It might be something like, ‘you’re fired’, or it will be like, ‘thank you’, and then I find out they have told five people I’m a pretentious asshole.
 And I’m like, how do these things not match up?
-But when there’s a script, even if it’s a Kafka play, where things don’t make sense, you see it and it’s fixed in time and it’s going to be logical every time.” - Angela
+But when there’s a script, even if it’s a Kafka play, where things don’t make sense, you see it and it’s fixed in time and it’s going to be logical every time.” - Dr Angela Kingdon

 “I would love for somebody to go up and give me a bullet point brochure: Welcome to the neighborhood.
 Trash is on this day.
 You are allowed to have this.
 This is when this happens.
 This is when that happens.
 This is when that happens.
 I want a schedule.
-I want knowledge.” - Matt
+I want knowledge.” - Matt Lowry LPP

 Have you ever felt the ups and downs of life on the stage?
 In today’s episode, Matt and Angela dive into how neurodivergent perspectives align with the unique world of theater.
 Thanks for tuning in!
 Share your thoughts in the comments, and use #AutisticCultureCatch to connect with fellow listeners.
 Which moments from their discussion resonate with your own theater experiences?